 Frank Baker was elected to the Boston City Council on November 8, 2011.
-Due to the redistricting process that took place this year, as of January 2014 his new district will include most of Dorchester and portions of Mattapan, Roxbury, South Boston, and the South End.
+Due to the redistricting process that took place in 2013, his new district now includes most of Dorchester and portions of Roxbury, South Boston, and the South End.

 Councilor Baker has been actively involved in politics his entire adult life and is a dedicated member of the Dorchester community.
 Frank brings his passion for his community and a strong independent voice to City Hall.
 His priorities include Education, Public Safety, Substance Abuse Services, Housing, and Economic Development.

 Councilor Baker is working hard to make a difference in District 3 every day.
 During his time in office, Councilor Baker has worked on numerous quality of life issues impacting our communities, including the proposal of numerous traffic calming measures throughout District 3, working with the Boston Police Department to address Human Trafficking along Dorchester Avenue and crime in and around our MBTA stations, working on ways to look at Boston Public Libraries as potential mixed use developments and working on ways to prohibit billboards, and the blight associated with them, in the neighborhoods he serves.

 On the topic of education, Councilor Baker has been involved in ongoing discussions surrounding the future of vocational education, our student assignment process and the structure of our school committee here in the City of Boston.